2teez/arraylist/README.md

 ## Name

-`arraylist` -- A intutive rust vector wrapper built on top of rust vector implementation.
+`arraylist` -- An intutive rust vector wrapper built on top of rust vector implementation.
 Taste like Java Arraylist, and can be used like Python list functons and JavaScript array.

 ## Installation